We met by star lust, shared a drink or two

 Saturnine bleakness dingy walls did dight,

-Black holian shadows oppressive as a tomb.
+Black holian shadows eclipsing like a tomb.

 Just Piscean scents of mad telluric sin